ebriumgroep/trap-arduino/README.md

 The terminal scetch is only used to test AT commands.
 The firmware under development can be found in the main folder.

 ## Branching
+When working on a new feature, kindly create a new branch for that feature.

 ## Contributors